watem-sedem/watem-sedem/docs/input.rst

 parameter (as integer).
 This variable defines the number of :ref:`forced routing sections <forcedroutingdata>` in the ini-file.
-This variable is only mandatory if the :ref:`Model Choice <choicespage>`:
+This variable is only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`Force Routing <forcerouting>` is set to 1.

 .. _bufferdata: